National Security System: Types

 More succinctly, military weapons and systems, certain defense contractor systems, military encryption systems, and electronic intelligence systems are all considered NSS.
 Systems that are used for routine administrative and business applications (including payroll, finance, logistics, and personnel management applications) are not.

 Oversight and standards

 Given the importance of these systems to the United States, several different groups provide security guidance to operators of NSS.
 The Committee on National Security Systems sets standards, policy, and other guidance for owners to implement and follow.
 The Director of the National Security Agency serves as the National Manager of NSS and functions as the focal point for cryptography, telecommunications systems security, and information systems security.
-On 19 January 2022, the National Manager was given the authority to issue either binding operational directives and emergency directives to NSS owners who must comply within a set timeframe.
+On 19 January 2022, National Security Memorandum 8 gave the National Manager the authority to issue binding operational directives and emergency directives to NSS owners who must comply within a set timeframe.